 Such is the power of the Dragon Tongue, that mere mortals cannot use their bodies to directly set their spells into motion and must physically channel their spell-work through an inanimate object instead.
 Typically Wizards will use a staff, sword, wand, or knife to preform the required gestures, however any lifeless object in hand will do in a pinch.

-Wizards view their spiritual gifts as a great honor bestowed upon them by creation itself.
+Wizards view their spiritual gifts as a great honor bestowed upon them by creation itself, or in some cases, powers so ancient they existed before creation.
 This provides them with an assortment of Honor skills in the form of Oaths, Virtues, and Codes.

 No training is required for Oaths and Virtues, as these are a function of the Wizards personal sense of honor.
 However Code training is typically facilitated by the College of Wizardry to which the Wizard belongs, where an instructor will act as a Mentor and trainer for on of the following Wizard’s Code: